 A PFD should be snug and fit like a glove, yet allow you to move freely and not chafe while paddling and playing.
 To get the best feel and fit, wear your paddling clothes while paddling when trying on a PFD.

 Women should consider women-specific PFDs versus unisex styles.
 Women's PFDs typically offer a better fit thanks to princess seams, contoured cups for larger bust lines and styles made for longer torsos.

 Each PFD will have a different design and foam placement to fit the contours of the body.
 Foam placement has more to do with comfort than safety.
 The more straps a PFD has, the more adjustments can be made to customize its fit.

 Fitting: Once you've selected a size, follow these fitting steps.

-For important information on sizing and fitting a child's PFD, see our separate REI Expert Advice article, PFDs for Children: How to Choose.
+There are important fit differences between an adult PFD and a child's PFD.
+For details, see the REI Expert Advice article, PFDs for Children: How to Choose.

 While many dogs are good swimmers, others lack confidence in the water or they may tire or panic away from shore.
 Dog PFDs are not USCG certified, but they can still be a lifesaver and help your pet to enjoy the water.

 There are 5 categories of PFDs, but most paddlers should use a Type III or V USCG-approved PFD.

 Type I: Offshore Life Jackets.
 These are geared for rough or remote waters where rescue may take a while.
 Though bulky, they have the most buoyancy, a bright color and can turn most unconscious people face up in the water.